gbbenson68/tic-tac-toe-new/README.md

 * Node.js
 * git/GitHub
 * Atom
+* All colors were derived with the help of https://www.quackit.com/css/css_color_codes.cfm.

 _This application was developed on Ubuntu 18.04.2 LTS.
 No Microsoft developers were harmed during the making of this application._